Netflix and chill: Impact

 As the phrase entered into common lexicon, events, products, and services associated with the phrase started to emerge, including acknowledgement from Netflix itself.

 In September 2015, a joke app in the style of Tinder had been created for users to organize "Netflix and chill" sessions.
 At two separate universities, students planned "Netflix and chill" festivals, with one being canceled by authorities as they believed too many people would be in attendance.
-During the World Maker Faire in New York, Netflix unveiled a prototype for a large button called "The Switch", which, when pressed, will dim the lights in the users' residence, activate the "Do Not Disturb" feature on their cell phones, and prepare Netflix for streaming—eliminating most distractions from their activities.
+During the 2015 World Maker Faire in New York City, Netflix unveiled a prototype for a large button called "The Switch", which, when pressed, will dim the lights in the users' residence, activate the "Do Not Disturb" feature on their cell phones, and prepare Netflix for streaming—eliminating most distractions from their activities.
 This has been frequently referred to as the "Netflix and chill button".

 In October 2015, entrepreneur Kori Williams created and sold a line of condoms named Netflix and Chill.
-The condoms were approved by the FDA for use to prevent pregnancy and sexually transmitted diseases.

 In November 2015, the Netflix logo outside the company's headquarters in Los Gatos, California had been spray-painted to add the words "and chill".

 In December 2015, Ariana Grande released the holiday EP Christmas & Chill, its title a seasonal variation on "Netflix and chill".

 In January 2016, artist Tom Galle and company ART404 created a "Netflix & Chill Room" in New York City for rent on Airbnb.

 In early February 2016, Netflix released the results of a survey on how users in relationships use their service, described as a "Netflix and chill study".
 The results were accompanied with a series of social media posts with the hashtag "#DatingWithNetflix" promoting the idea of a positive impact for couples using the service.

 In June 2016, singer-songwriter Danah released a song titled "Netflix and Chill" on SoundCloud.
 The track was produced by Wippy Lion, a member of Australian pop group Justice Crew.
 The song is a tongue-in-cheek representation of the term's use in popular culture.

 In January 2020, Ben & Jerry's announced a new ice cream flavor called "Netflix & Chilll'd".

 "Netflix and chill" inspired the name Stream and Chill for the Danish radio talk-show about streaming and TV-series.
 Stream and Chill is a Radio4 original program with radiohost William Ejsing.
 Stream and Chill has been on air since 2019.

 "RBB and chill" is a spoof of "Netflix and chill", used as a commercial slogan by the regional Public Service Broadcaster Rundfunk Berlin-Brandenburg in the north-east of Germany, mainly on billboards across the German capital of Berlin.